saraxstrenger/seniordesign/server/README.md

 # Part 1: Necessary File Modification

 If you haven't yet set up your local SQLite database, skip to Part 2 first and then come back to Part 1.
 Once you have set up your local SQLite database, make sure to modify the value of LOCAL_DB_PATH variable in server/database.js to the file path of your local SQLite database (should be right below all the import statements).
-To find the path to your local database, run .databases in the sqlite3 shell to find the path to your.
+To find the path to your local database, run .databases in the sqlite3 shell (if you don't know what this is, look at Part 2).
 As an example:
 ```
 sqlite> .databases
 main: /Users/suvaskota/Downloads/seniordesign.sqlite r/w